lars-t-hansen/swat/demo/snake/README.md

 This is a simple game that runs in a web browser and demonstrates the use of Swat in a web page.

-For now, you must have recent Firefox Nightly, and in about:config you must set javascript.options.wasm_gc to `true`.
+For now, you must have a recent Firefox Nightly, and in about:config you must set `javascript.options.wasm_gc` to `true`.

 Then, run `serve` in the current directory to serve the files, and go to http://localhost:8000/snake.html in the browser.